-Welcome to this directory of women’s centres and specialist women’s services based and operating in Lancashire.
+Explore our directory of women’s centres and specialised services available in Lancashire.

 Women’s Centres inLancashire

-These services may include community support groups, clinics, programmes and drop-ins, self-help courses and trainings, prison-based and in-reach services, casework support and one to one personalised support and seek to address the following support needs: Behavioural Support, Bereavement, Grief and Loss, Domestic Abuse, Education, Training and Employment, Family, Parenting and Relationships, Finance, Benefit and Debt, Mental Health, Peer to Peer, Perinatal, Physical Health & Wellbeing, Substance Misuse and Volunteering
+Services offered may include community support groups, clinics, programs, drop-ins, self-help workshops, prison-based and outreach services, as well as personalized casework support.
+These centres aim to address a range of support needs, such as Behavioural Support, Bereavement, Grief and Loss, Domestic Abuse, Education, Training and Employment, Family, Parenting and Relationships, Finance, Benefit and Debt, Mental Health, Peer to Peer, Perinatal, Physical Health & Wellbeing, Substance Misuse and Volunteering.

-Click on the Centre name to find out more about the featured organisation and the specialist women’s services they provide.
+Click on each Centre’s name to learn more about their unique offerings and the specialized support they provide.

 Support for women in Lancashire with Behavioural Support challenges

-Behavioural support services inspire and build confidence, providing women with tools, guidance and encouragement to address challenges linked to social anxiety and relationship building.
-These services also help women and girls to develop emotional coping strategies and social behaviours in positive and empowering ways.
+Behavioural support services are dedicated to empowering women by building their confidence and offering practical tools to address challenges such as social anxiety and relationship issues.
+These services also aid women and girls in cultivating emotional coping strategies and adopting positive social behaviours.

 Support for women in Lancashire with Finance, Benefit and Debt challenges

-Many women experience stress, anxiety and hardship linked to their finances, benefits and debt.
-Specialist finance, benefit and debt support services can offer financial advice, debt relief and management plans, guidance on benefit entitlements and allowances, and signposting to professional advice and support schemes aimed at relieving financial hardship.
+Many women face stress, anxiety, and difficulty related to their finances, benefits, and debt.
+Specialist services in finance, benefits, and debt management provide essential support, including financial advice, debt relief solutions, assistance with benefit entitlements, and referrals to professional advice and support schemes to help alleviate financial hardship.

 Support for women in Lancashire with Volunteering challenges